uhuruos/CloverOS/README.md

 Then run `depmod -a`

 To load virtualbox modules: `sudo modprobe -a vboxdrv vboxnetadp vboxnetflt`

+### Upgrading wine or any other slotted package
+`sudo emerge -C wine wine-any && sudo emerge wine`

 ### Firefox and Pulseaudio
 Firefox 57+ still works with ALSA.
 If this changes, it will be built with apulse.